jhpyle/docassemble/_docs/documents.md

 If a [`DAFile`] is inserted into a template
 (e.g., with `${ complaint }`), and the [`DAFile`] is a PDF, a shrunken image of the first page is shown.
-If the [`DAFile`] is an RTF or a .docx file, a link is shown.
+If the [`DAFile`] is an RTF or a DOCX file, a link is shown.

 If a [`DAFileCollection`] object is inserted into a template, each file type is inserted.
 If you use [`valid formats`] to limit the file